 If you buy lunch at work, consider preparing your lunch and taking it with you.
 This can feel like a hassle but if you prepare lunch for your children, its not much more effort to also make sandwiches for yourself.
 Another idea, if there is a microwave at your workplace, is to use leftovers from your evening meal.
 Also, try to avoid those expense high street coffees.
 Buy one of those travel mugs and fill it when you’re preparing your morning coffee at breakfast.

 2. Shop Online

 The good thing about buying online is that it is much easier to see how much your spending before you’ve actually spent it so you can avoid overspending.
 Shopping online also saves you the cost of transport getting to and from the store.
 It’s always better to shop around at different websites for bargains, but if you do find yourself shopping at the same site regularly, look out for deals like Amazon Prime which can save you money over time and offer additional benefits, such as access to Amazon Prime Video.
 Bear in mind that these services may not be worth it if you are not using them enough, so in this example removing Prime Membership will save you money.
-Also, Dealsdaddy offers voucher codes for clothing, shoes, accessories, furniture, home decor, electronics items, etc. So it might be worth checking them out too.
+Also, check voucher code websites for savings on clothing, shoes, accessories, furniture, home decor, electronics items, etc.

 3. Avoid Impulsive Purchases